 Check any community centers near you

 This one wasn’t on my radar but a friend told me about how one of her local community centers offered book clubs and I think that’s a great place to check.
 They tend to be in the know.

 I also think if you are part of a church or any sort of community to check in and see if there are any book club offshoots of that greater community.

 You May Also Like: Engaging Non-Fiction Book Club Books

 What if you can’t find a book club?

 If you’ve gone through all of that and you still can’t find a book club near you, don’t give up!

 It’s totally possible that you live in a more rural area that might not offer any or that some of the above organized group ideas are only in more populous locations.

-At this point you basically have two options — start your own (which we will cover soon) or find a virtual book club (there are SO many out there).
+At this point you basically have two options — start your own (check out my guide for how to start a book club) or find a virtual book club (there are SO many out there).